-The vast majority of Medicare plans are sold in the fourth quarter of each year during the Medicare annual enrollment period, when Medicare-eligible individuals are permitted to change their Medicare Advantage and Medicare Part D prescription drug coverage for the following year.
-As a result, we have generated the majority of our Medicare plan-related revenue in the fourth quarter of the year.
+The vast majority of Medicare plans are sold in the fourth quarter of each year during the Medicare annual enrollment period, when Medicareeligible individuals are permitted to change their Medicare Advantage and Medicare Part D prescription drug coverage for the following year.
+As a result, we generate a significant amount of Medicare plan-related revenue in the fourth quarter of the year.
 Additionally, we recognize a majority of our renewal Medicare Advantage and Medicare Part D prescription drug plan commission revenue in the first quarter of each year as the majority of policies sold during the annual enrollment period typically renew on January 1 of each year.

-In 2011, we significantly increased our temporary customer care center staff during the third quarter in preparation for the Medicare annual enrollment period.
-We employed our temporary customer care center staff until the end of the Medicare annual enrollment period in December 2011.
-As a result, our customer care center staffing costs were significantly higher in the third and fourth quarters of 2011 compared to the first and second quarters of 2011.
-We expect this seasonal trend to occur again in 2012.
-We also incurred significantly greater Medicare plan-related online advertising expenses during the third and fourth quarters of 2011 compared to the first and second quarters of 2011.
-We expect this seasonal trend to occur again in 2012.
-Because the majority of our Medicare plan-related revenue is not generated until the fourth quarter, our temporary customer care center staffing costs and Medicare-related online advertising expenses incurred in the third quarter have had a significant negative impact on our profitability during the third quarter.
+In the third quarters of 2011 and 2012, we significantly increased our temporary customer care center staff in preparation for the Medicare annual enrollment period.
+We employ our temporary customer care center staff until the end of the Medicare annual enrollment period in December.
+As a result, our customer care center staffing costs are significantly higher in the third and fourth quarters compared to the first and second quarters.
+We also incur significantly greater

+Medicare plan-related online advertising expenses during the third and fourth quarters compared to the first and second quarters.
+Because the majority of our Medicare plan-related revenue is not generated until the fourth quarter, our temporary customer care center staffing costs and Medicare-related online advertising expenses incurred in the third quarters of 2011 and 2012 had a significant negative impact on our profitability during the third quarters of 2011 and 2012.
+We expect this seasonal trend to occur in future years.

-Based on these seasonal trends, we expect our revenue to be highest in the fourth quarter of the year and we expect our profitability to be relatively higher in the second and fourth quarters and relatively lower in the third quarter of the year.
+Based on these seasonal trends, we expect our revenue to be highest in the first and fourth quarters of the year and we expect our profitability to be relatively higher in the first and fourth quarters and substantially lower in the third quarter of the year.